10 Best Tech Devices to Prevent Rape

 10 wearable devices to prevent rape and date rape.

 Posted Apr 15, 2017

 The National Sexual Violence Resource Center has estimated that one in five women will be raped at some time in their lives.
-This is terrifying statistic that should have women anxious and keen to protect themselves.
-At the same time it illustrates a greater societal problem that needs to be addressed on a more comprehensive scale, and can serve as an incentive for every woman to address the issue of her own personal safety to prevent rape.
+This is a terrifying statistic that should have women anxious and keen to protect themselves.
+At the same time, it illustrates a greater societal problem that needs to be addressed on a more comprehensive scale and can serve as an incentive for every woman to address the issue of her own personal safety to prevent rape.

 While tech devices and apps aren’t the answer.
 They can help keep girls and women safe in many situations.